This post may contain affiliate links. Please read my disclosure for more information.

-I could be wrong but does clutter in the house create clutter in the mind?
+I could be wrong, but does clutter in the house create clutter in the mind?
+Being free of clutter can certainly make you feel better.

 In any case, too much clutter is not pretty.
 And it really brings down your decor!
-Finding ways to reduce clutter can help reduce stress.
+Finding ways to clear the clutter in your home can help reduce stress.
 (That and a good glass of wine of course.)

 You love your things: your books, your dishes, your art, your clothes.
 But your things could be overwhelming your house and you.